-&lt;sup>15 Source: Hywel Dda, Our Big NHS Change, What We Have at Present, Technical Document to Support the Public Consultation Document Hywel Dda University Health Board's A Healthier Mid and West Wales Programme Business Case
+16 Source: Hywel Dda, Our Big NHS Change, What We Have at Present, Technical Document to Support the Public Consultation Document Hywel Dda University Health Board's - Programme Business Case - A Healthier Mid and West Wales Programme Business Case

-- 4.5.92 Addressing our maintenance backlog is a core element of our Programme: we will not be able to implement our Health and Care Strategy in sub-standard accommodation.
-At the same time it is important to recognise that we will not be able to successfully implement our Strategy only by addressing our maintenance backlog. - 4.5.93 Average Running Costs: The graphics below show that, whilst performance is not uniform across the estate, cleaning, catering, portering and laundry costs for the majority of the main sites are higher than the All Wales average: the University Health Board's average running cost for facilities management services in 2020/21 was c.£182.67/m2.
-(We anticipate that additional cleaning standards will add further cost and affect us disproportionately given the size of our estate).
+4.5.93 Average Running Costs: The graphics below show that, whilst performance is not uniform across the estate, cleaning, catering, portering and laundry costs for the majority of the main sites are higher than the All Wales average: the University Health Board's average running cost for facilities management services in 2020/21 was c. £182.67/m2.
+(We anticipate that